deepspeccode/dlorg/README.md

 - 🔍 **Smart Recognition**: Automatically detects file types and places them in appropriate folders.
 - 🛡️ **Safe Operation**: Doesn't delete any files, just moves them to new locations.
 - 🎬 **Demo Mode**: Includes a demonstration mode for testing and presentation purposes.
+- 🎨 **Rich CLI Interface**: Utilizes the Rich library for a colorful and interactive command-line interface.
+- 🖼️ **ASCII Art Logo**: Features a stylish ASCII art logo for a professional look.
+- 📊 **Configuration Management**: Easily view and modify folder configurations through the CLI.

 ## 🚀 Quick Start